flutter/plugins/packages/google_maps_flutter/google_maps_flutter/README.md

 #### Hybrid Composition

-To use Hybrid Composition to render the `GoogleMap` widget on Android.
-Set the `MethodChannelGoogleMapsFlutter.useAndroidViewSurface` to true.
+To use [Hybrid Composition](https://flutter.dev/docs/development/platform-integration/platform-views) to render the `GoogleMap` widget on Android.
+Set
+`MethodChannelGoogleMapsFlutter.useAndroidViewSurface` to true.

 ```dart